List of South Africa Twenty20 International cricket records: Most runs in a series

 The 2014 ICC World Twenty20 in Bangladesh saw Virat Kohli set the record for the most runs scored in a single series scoring 319 runs.
 He is followed by Tillakaratne Dilshan with 317 runs scored in the 2009 ICC World Twenty20.
-Jacques Kallis has scored the most runs in a series for a South Africa batsmen, when he scored 238 runs in the 2009 ICC World Twenty20.
+For twelve years Jacques Kallis held the record for the most runs scored in a series for a South Africa batsmen, having scored 238 runs in the 2009 ICC World Twenty20.
+The record was broken by Quinton de Kock, scoring 255 runs in a five-match series in the West Indies in 2021.
+That record was eventually broken by Aiden Markram in the ongoing 2026 Men's T20 World Cup, having scored 264 runs so far.